 Her television series and books brought her fame on both sides of the Atlantic.
 She opened her first store in Nantucket, which remains a "must visit" attraction for the past 45 years.
 She became the exclusive designer for a national kit manufacturer, designed sheets, fabrics and wallpaper, wrote a bi-weekly syndicated column and became the spokesperson for a national organization teaching needlework.
 She produced four videos on needlepoint, quilting, knitting and cross stitch.
 Erica designed and manufactured exclusive needlepoint kits for the Metropolitan Museum of Art as well as her own wholesale collection available in through fine Needlework shops.

 Her shop in Nantucket draws needlework enthusiasts from near and far.
-With her daughter, Vanessa Diserio, they have turned the shop into a destination for unique fashion, custom designs and collaborations with designers from around the globe.
+Before Erica passed away December 13, 2011, she worked side by side with her daughter Vanessa Diserio.
+Over the years, Vanessa has worked to turn the shop into a destination for unique fashion, custom designs and collaborations with designers from around the globe.
+Erica's husband and Vanessa's father - Vladimir Kagan, was a furniture design icon and his pieces can be enjoyed in the shop today.

 Vanessa and her husband Matt Diserio, global water thought leader and investor for Water Asset Management, divide their time between their homes in Nantucket, Palm Beach and New York.
 They have three daughters Olivia, Sophia and Gigi who help with the family business and a little rescue dog “Max” who also loves to frequently visit the shop!